The Amazing Race 23: Contestants

 While the season was still airing, Tim & Marie and Leo & Jamal were invited to appear on The Amazing Race: All-Stars.
 The former declined the invitation, but the latter participated.
 Leo & Jamal also returned for a third time on The Amazing Race: Reality Showdown.

-On May 25, 2016, Leo & Jamal appeared on an Amazing Race-themed primetime special of The Price is Right.
-In 2022, Leo also competed on The Challenge: USA.
+On May 25, 2016, Leo & Jamal appeared on an Amazing Race-themed primetime special of The Price Is Right.
+In 2022, Leo also competed on the first season of The Challenge: USA.
+In 2023, Ephraim Salaam competed on Raid the Cage.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.